somespecialone/aiosteampy/docs/get_started.md

 ??? info "Client args"
     Client will retrieve needed data from `steam` if you not pass it.
 Details [there](client.md#init--login).

+???+ tip "User-Agent"
+    [Aiohttp](https://docs.aiohttp.org/en/stable/) uses its own `User-Agent` header by default.
+    It is strongly recommended to replace it with your own.
+    You can easily get one from [randua.somespecial.one](https://randua.somespecial.one).

 ### Do work